michioxd/michioxd-blog/src/content/blog/02-how-to-completely-skip-initial-setup-in-bbqnx/index.md

 For enthusiasts and owners of legacy BlackBerry 10 devices or the BlackBerry PlayBook, the shutdown of BlackBerry's servers in 2022 presented a major problem.
 After a security wipe or factory reset, it became impossible to complete the initial setup, effectively turning these classic devices into paperweights.

-This tutorial will guide you modify the device's firmware, allowing it to completely bypass the mandatory setup and boot directly to the home screen.
+This tutorial will guide you through modifying the device's firmware, allowing it to completely bypass the mandatory setup and boot directly to the home screen.

 **Disclaimer:** This process involves modifying core operating system files.
 It is intended for advanced users.
 Proceed with caution and at your own risk.
 An incorrect step could potentially "brick" your device, rendering it unusable.
 I am not responsible for any damage to your device.

 ### What devices have been tested?

 - BlackBerry PlayBook 3G/HSPA+ running 2.1.0.1917.
-- BlackBerry Z30 running 10.3.3.3216 downgraded to [10.2.1.1057](https://web.archive.org/web/20131115133006/http://downloads-us.blackberry.com/upr/developers/downloads/Autoload-STA100-2-10.2.1.1057.exe) but stucking on the setup screen (bypassed by this tutorial).
+- BlackBerry Z30 running 10.3.3.3216 downgraded to [10.2.1.1057](https://web.archive.org/web/20131115133006/http://downloads-us.blackberry.com/upr/developers/downloads/Autoload-STA100-2-10.2.1.1057.exe) but stuck on the setup screen (bypassed by this tutorial).

 ### Before you start